 FW: Evaristo (Brazil)

 Evaristo played for Madureira and Flamengo before moving to Barcelona in 1957, where he stayed until 1962.
-Then, in 1962, Samitier left Barcelona for Real Madrid, where he played between the two European Cup winning teams.
+Then, in 1962, he left Barcelona for Real Madrid, where he played between the two European Cup winning teams.
 He was capped by Brazil 14 times, scoring 8 goals.
 He also holds the record of most goals for the Brazilian national team in one single game, as he netted five times for the Seleção in a 9–0 win against Colombia in 1957.

 FW: Ramon Grosso (Spain)

 Grosso was home grown player from Real Madrid.
-He had a a four-month spell with neighbouring Atlético Madrid before returning to Real Madrid, going on to remain there for the following 12 years.
+Except for a four-month spell with Atlético Madrid, he played his entire career with Real Madrid.
 Even though he shared teams with the likes of Amancio Amaro, Francisco Gento or Ferenc Puskás, Grosso was team top scorer in his first two seasons.
 In the following years, Grosso played in several positions for Real Madrid, even being placed as goalkeeper in the Ramón de Carranza Trophy match with Boca Juniors.
 Earned 14 caps.

 ST: Carlos Santillana (Spain)

-Best known for his Real Madrid spell, which consisted of 17 La Liga seasons and 643 official games.
-Santillana moved to Real Madrid in 1971 as a heir apparent to Puskus.
-He played over 450 matches for Real Madrid.
+Carlos Santillana moved to Real Madrid from Racing de Santander in 1971 as a heir apparent to Puskus.
+He played 17 seasons and over 450 matches for Real Madrid.
 He won back-to-back UEFA Cup in the mid-1980's.
 At the international level, he had 56 caps and scored 15 goals for Spain.
-He represented his country in the 1978 and 1982 FIFA World Cups, as well as three European Championships: 1976, reaching the quarter-finals, 1980, failing to advance to the second round, and 1984 which ended with a runner-up finish to hosts France.
+He represented his country in the 1978 and 1982 World Cups, as well as three European Championships: 1976, 1980 and 1984.

 José Luis Peinado, Manuel Bueno,Vicente Miera, José Araquistáin, Antonio Betancort, Jose Vicente Train